A nonsymmetric version of Okounkov's BC-type interpolation Macdonald polynomials: The action of Demazure--Lusztig operators

-where the third is the well known description (see Section \ref{sec:2}) of the set of positive roots mapped by $w_0^\la$ to negative roots in terms of the reduced expression $w_0^\la=s_{i_1}\cdots s_{i_r}$.
+where the third equality follows from the well known description of the set of positive roots mapped by $w_0^\la$ to negative roots in terms of the reduced expression $w_0^\la=s_{i_1}\cdots s_{i_r}$ (see Section \ref{sec:2}).
 This concludes the proof of the proposition.